-The condensed consolidated balance sheets at January 28, 2011 and July 30, 2010 and the related condensed consolidated statements of income and cash flows for the quarters and/or six-month periods ended January 28, 2011 and January 29, 2010, have been prepared by Cracker Barrel Old Country Store, Inc. (the "Company") in accordance with accounting principles generally accepted in the United States of America ("GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") without audit.
-The Company is principally engaged in the operation and development of the Cracker Barrel Old Country StoreÒ ("Cracker Barrel") restaurant and retail concept.
+The condensed consolidated balance sheets at April 29, 2011 and July 30, 2010 and the related condensed consolidated statements of income and cash flows for the quarters and/or nine-month periods ended April 29, 2011 and April 30, 2010, have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") without audit.
 In the opinion of management, all adjustments (consisting of normal and recurring items) necessary for a fair presentation of such condensed consolidated financial statements have been made.
 The results of operations for any interim period are not necessarily indicative of results for a full year.